 If all of that isn’t enough to convince you that hemp is worth its weight in gold when it comes to nutrition, here are even more reasons to consume this special seed.

-Hemp seed contains both soluble and insoluble fibres, both of which are an important part of maintaining a healthy diet.
-While getting an ample amount of soluble fibre is relatively easy, insoluble fibre is a commonly lacking aspect of many people’s diets.
+Hemp seed contains both soluble and insoluble fibers, both of which are an important part of maintaining a healthy diet.
+While getting an ample amount of soluble fiber is relatively easy, insoluble fiber is a commonly lacking aspect of many people’s diets.
 This is because we often don’t eat foods that are difficult to break down and digest, so hemp seed can help you get enough of this important nutrient and improve your overall digestive health.